212(a)(6)(C)(i) Material Misrepresentation / Fraud

 If the decision is not challenged, waivers are available in certain cases.
 Applicants subject to these findings are eligible for nonimmigrant waivers.
 Spouses, fiancees, and children of US citizens and permanent residents are eligible for immigrant waivers; parents are not.

-As you can see, these decisions can be very complicated and can and should be challenged if they do not have a factual or legal basis.
+As you can see, these decisions can be very complicated.
+They can and should be challenged if they do not have a factual or legal basis.
 As detailed in the Case Studies section of this site, we have helped numerous individuals overcome erroneous findings of a material misrepresentation and fraud.
-According to Department of State statistics, approximately 1/3 of these findings are rescinded or the applicants receive waivers.
+According to Department of State statistics, approximately 1/5 of these findings are rescinded or the applicants receive waivers.
 Please contact us to find out how we can assist.